 We’re all unique in the way stress manifests itself in our lives and health.
 And we all have a weak spot where that stress starts communicating more loudly with our bodies that something has to change.
-One of my close friends was having serious digestive symptoms and they thought he had stomach cancer (he didn’t).
-I know what kind of high level demands he is under at work and how it affects him – I believe his symptoms represented he could no longer ‘stomach’ his high stress job.
-When I asked him about it, he admitted “I know this job is taking years off my life” but he wasn’t prepared to leave it because of other obligations – mostly financial.
+One of my close friends was having serious digestive symptoms and thought he had stomach cancer (he didn’t).
+I know what kind of high level demands he is under at work and how it affects him.
+My belief is that his symptoms represented he could no longer ‘stomach’ his high stress job.
+When I asked him about it, he admitted “I know this job is taking years off my life”.
+But he wasn’t prepared to leave it because of other obligations – mostly financial.

 Know and respect your weaknesses

 For me, my weak spot is usually my central nervous system.
-I’ve had bouts with chest pain and even checked into an emergency room once when it was especially bad – to confirm I wasn’t having a heart attack (I wasn’t), but mostly it’s my nervous system that gives way first – usually with shingles, or Post Herpetic Neuralgia (PHN) which is basically shingles but without the rash.
-The pain is intense and can last for months at a time, and it is a kind of silent suffering because there usually isn’t an external evidence of it.
+I’ve had bouts with chest pain and even checked into an emergency room once when it was especially bad – to confirm I wasn’t having a heart attack (I wasn’t).
+But mostly it’s my nervous system that gives way first.
+Usually with shingles, or Post Herpetic Neuralgia (PHN) which is basically shingles but without the rash.
+The pain is intense and can last for months at a time.
+And it is a kind of silent suffering because there usually isn’t an external evidence of it.

 Within about 4 months, my face recovered about 90-95%, but I still see it when I look in the mirror or see photos of myself today, especially if I am tired.
 Admittedly, there’s a little part of me that is glad I never regained that last 5-10% because it is a bit of an early warning system for me and a reminder to take care of myself.
-Similar to when I start getting the all too familiar tingle of PHN or shingles, my body is warning me that some serious nerve pain is on the horizon if I keep on pushing myself.
+When I start getting the all too familiar tingle of PHN or shingles.
+My body is warning me that some serious nerve pain is on the horizon if I keep on pushing myself.

 The last 3 years have brought on multiple bouts with the nerve pain, always following high stress periods at work.
 I am not sharing any of this for sympathy – as I believe your body is sending you signals to make some changes – but to help explain how I knew I was at a critical breaking point again.
 In sharing my story, it may also to help you to pay attention to the signals your own body might be sending you, instead of trying to mask the symptoms until it turns into a much bigger and more serious condition.
-Unfortunately, some people just aren’t as sensitive or attentive to their bodies and end up ignoring, masking it – which doesn’t make it go away unless you also make some positive changes.
+Unfortunately, some people just aren’t as sensitive or attentive to their bodies and end up ignoring, masking it.
+This doesn’t make it go away unless you also make some positive changes.

 Workaholism doesn't make you a hero

 I find it terribly sad that people will dedicate so much of their time and health to a job that in most cases will continue on – with or without them.
-How much better would life be if they tipped the scales and dedicated the same effort to their personal relationships, health, and well-being?
+How much better would life be if they tipped the scales of work-life balance and dedicated the same effort to their personal relationships, health, and well-being?
 Wouldn’t they be a better, healthier and happier example for their partners, kids and friends?
 I’m pretty sure the divorce rate would drop and families would have many more fun times together.
 Maybe even spend more time RVing around this beautiful country we live in? 😉

 The end of one road and the start of a new one

 I entered 2017 fully knowing it would end very differently to how it started.
-I’m a loyal, high producing employee – but to a point.
+Having always been a loyal, high producing employee – but to a point.
 I know my limits and I knew when it was time to stop.
-My employer had a major milestone to reach by the end of January and so I stayed on to help them reach that, contributing what I could with my declining health, but Julie and I had already agreed that I would leave as soon as that milestone was reached – regardless of whether their expected outcome was achieved.
+My employer had a major milestone to reach by the end of January.
+So I stayed on to help them reach that, contributing what I could with my declining health.
+But Julie and I had already agreed that I would leave as soon as that milestone was reached, regardless of whether their expected outcome was achieved.

 While it took a couple of months to regain my health, I am now feeling well and strong again.
 Had I stayed longer in my role or pushed harder, those health considerations would surely have been more severe and/or longer lasting.
 I have known way too many other people that sacrificed their health for work and paid a higher price.
-I’m proud to have been part of such a talented team that built such a highly successful company over the past 4 years, and I’m sure there will be opportunities to work with many of them again in the future, but my hope is that I won’t need to – at least not full time.
+I’m proud to have been part of such a talented team that built such a highly successful company over the past 4 years.
+And I’m sure there will be opportunities to work with many of them again in the future.
+But my hope is that I won’t need to, at least not full time.

-Our goal is that we will make it on our own – working only for ourselves, creating useful content and delivering exceptional value for others.
+Our goal is that we will make it on our own.
+Working only for ourselves, creating useful content and delivering exceptional value for others.
 In stepping back I’ve had the time and space to evaluate how to harness my skills, expertise, passions and talents in ways that support my goal of creating more freedom, being of service, giving back and living our lives as a positive and inspiring example of freedom by doing what I (and we) love.
-That journey will no doubt bring with it a new set of challenges, but it’s one we’re ready to embrace with open arms.
+That journey will no doubt bring with it a new set of challenges.
+But it’s one we’re ready to embrace with open arms.

-How our RV life makes this possible
+How our life makes this possible

 It meant we don’t need to replace my income to get by financially.
 We only needed a fraction of it to support our lifestyle, as long as we are extra mindful of our expenses.
 Fortunately we had been putting some savings aside as a financial cushion.
 It is comforting to have that cushion when your failing health brings you to your knees.
 It may sound obvious but financial success isn’t just about how much is coming in, it’s also about how much is NOT going out.

 For me, success is living a life filled with love, health and freedom – with more time to spend doing what I love, with the people I love, when and where I choose.
 And while leaving my job and stepping into the unknown is a little scary, I am reminded that 3 years ago we were also stepping into the unknown when we left behind our home and neighborhood, and drove off in our RV to start a whole new life.
 And so far, that’s been working out pretty well 🙂

-With my newfound freedom and time, I am looking forward to sharing more with all of you here at RVLove, and the exciting new venture we have been working on for almost two years, on the side, but are now able to give our full attention, focus and commitment.
+With my newfound freedom and time, I am looking forward to sharing more with all of you here at RVLove.
+And the exciting new venture we have been working on for almost two years, on the side, but are now able to give our full attention, focus and commitment.